 Health Insurers Drop Coverage For Children Ahead of New Rules: Health plans in at least four states have announced they're dropping children's coverage just days ahead of new rules created by the healthcare reform law.

 Furthermore, the advocates of rationing are coming out to defend the pending FDA decision.
 Highlight Health, a website dedicated to “empower patients to have more productive discussions with their physicians and make informed decisions about their healthcare,” has jumped into the fight on the side of rationing.
 According to Walter Jessen, “the FDA should be concerned about costs.
+Healthcare costs endanger U.S. financial stability.
+Simply ignoring the skyrocketing costs of healthcare and focusing exclusively on the treatment benefits, however small — in this case the average survival benefit is zero — will have a devastating effect on the U.S. economy.”
+Give Jessen some credit; he is honest about his advocacy of rationing.
+Most supporters of the FDA’s pending decision are not.

 To Jessen, the problem with Avastin is some patients do not react favorably to the drug while others react extremely favorably to the drug.
 That is the point – rationing will deny those who benefit access to the treatment.
 Health care under this regime becomes a zero sum game.
 Patients and doctors should have more choices and access to treatment – not less.